Parliamentary.ai

 Government Spending

-The bill doesn't specify exact figures for government spending.
-However, the Secretary of State is empowered to make payments to local authorities, public bodies, education providers, and other participating entities to cover the costs of providing free period products.
-The overall cost will depend on the scope and design of the "period products scheme" and the level of participation from the various organizations involved.
+The bill does not specify exact figures, but the Secretary of State will have the power to make payments to local authorities, public bodies, education providers, and other entities involved in the scheme to cover the costs of providing free period products.

 Groups Affected

-• Women and girls who menstruate: Direct beneficiaries, gaining access to free period products.
+• People who menstruate: Will gain access to free period products.

-• Local authorities: Obligated to provide products and may receive government funding.
+• Local authorities: Will be responsible for providing period products under the scheme and may receive government funding.

-• Schools, universities, and colleges: Required to stock and provide free period products in toilets.
+• Schools, universities, and colleges: Must provide free period products in their facilities.

-• Specified public service bodies (determined by the Secretary of State): Obligated to supply free period products on their premises.
+• Specified public service bodies: Designated by the Secretary of State, these bodies will be responsible for providing free products in their facilities.

-• Businesses supplying period products: Potential increase in demand.
+• Businesses supplying period products: May see increased demand.

 Full Text